Day

 Attention to Outcomes

-By Jacoba Charles The new Wetland Regional Monitoring Program, funded through an EPA Region 9 Wetlands Program Development Grant and managed by the San Francisco Estuary Partnership, aims to revolutionize the way that data is collected and shared about one of the Bay Area’s most fragile yet resilient ecosystems — wetlands.
-“Monitoring data sits on shelves when there is an incredible opportunity to use it to inform critical management questions for the region,” says Heidi Nutters of the Estuary Partnership.
-The new program has moved forward not only because of growing public investment in marsh restoration, but also because of the vulnerability of these habitats and buffers to sea-level rise.
-“We are developing collaborative leading management questions that we can...
+The new Wetland Regional Monitoring Program, funded through an EPA Region 9 Wetlands Program Development Grant and managed by the San Francisco Estuary Partnership, aims to revolutionize the way that data is collected and shared about one of the Bay Area’s most fragile yet resilient ecosystems -- wetlands.
+“Monitoring data sits on shelves,” says Heidi Nutters...

 Read More